Marcus Smart NBA Playoffs Player Props: Celtics vs. 76ers

 - This season, he's accounted for 8.7% of his team's three-pointers made, averaging 1.9 per game.

-- Smart's opponents, the 76ers, have one of the slowest offensive tempos, ranking 26th, averaging 99.8 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.
+- Smart's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the 76ers are one of the league's slowest with 99.8 possessions per contest.

-- The 76ers are the third-best defensive squad in the NBA, giving up 110.9 points per game.
+- On defense, the 76ers have given up 110.9 points per contest, which is third-best in the league.

-- On the glass, the 76ers are ranked second in the NBA, giving up 41.2 rebounds per game.
+- On the boards, the 76ers are ranked second in the league, allowing 41.2 rebounds per contest.

-- Looking at assists, the 76ers have given up 24.2 per contest, sixth in the league.
+- Looking at assists, the 76ers have conceded 24.2 per contest, sixth in the league.

 Marcus Smart vs. the 76ers